johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-12-18-azure-static-web-apps-build-app-externally/index.md

 authors: johnnyreilly
 tags: [Azure Static Web Apps, GitHub Actions]
 image: ./title-image.png
 description: 'Azure Static Web Apps can generally build themselves with Oryx.
-If you need finer grained control of your build, you can with `skip_app_build: true` and some GitHub Actions.'
+If you need finer grained control of your build, you can with `skip_app_build: true`.'
 hide_table_of_contents: false
 ---